| PaddleWise

 MOST INTERESTING TRIPS:

-- Scariest trip was when I went out with no safety gear or water and got swept by a current past the Beecroft Peninsula into some challenging (for a beginner) sea.
+Scariest trip was when I went out with no safety gear or water and got swept by a current past the Beecroft Peninsula into some challenging (for a beginner) sea.
 A one hour trip turned into four hours and I'll never again go out ill equipped or without planning the trip.
-I repeated this trip recently (properly equipped this time).
+I've repeated this trip several times (properly equipped this time).
 It is a glorious stretch of hidden sea caves, inlets and weathered cliff face.

-- Last Easter a small group of us paddled from Mericca River to Merimbula via Disaster Bay and GreenCape Lighthouse.
+Paddling from Merica River to Merimbula via Disaster Bay and GreenCape Lighthouse.
 This can be quite a challenging trip, its not named Disaster Bay for no reason.
 We were exceptionally lucky with the weather though.

-- A few months later I had a chance to paddle with the New York Boat House kayakers around the Statue of Liberty and spent an evening session with them rolling, taking photo's and practicing in the Hudson.
+A few months later I had a chance to paddle with the New York Boat House kayakers around the Statue of Liberty and spent an evening session with them rolling, taking photo's and practicing in the Hudson.
 They were an extremely interesting, hospitable and very impressive group.
-I must write up that trip.

 BIO: